gromacs/gromacs/docs/user-guide/cutoff-schemes.rst

 the larger of :mdp:`rcoulomb` and :mdp:`rvdw`.
-The simplest way to get a reasonable buffer size is to use an NVT mdp file with the target temperature set to what you expect in your NVE simulation, and transfer the buffer size printed by grompp to your NVE [.mdp] file.
+The simplest way to get a reasonable buffer size is to use an NVT mdp file with the target temperature set to what you expect in your NVE simulation, and transfer the buffer size printed by :ref:`gmx grompp` to your NVE [.mdp] file.

-When a GPU is used, nstlist is automatically increased by mdrun, usually to 20 or more; rlist is increased along to stay below the target energy drift.
-Further information on [running mdrun with GPUs] is available.
+When a GPU is used, nstlist is automatically increased by :ref:`gmx mdrun`, usually to 20 or more; rlist is increased along to stay below the target energy drift.
+Further information on [running :ref:`gmx mdrun` with GPUs] is available.

 Further information